nurpax/blog/posts/2014-10-12-fixing-gdb-many-windows-source-buffer.md

 Emacs frames.
 Here are my repro steps with a diagram of what happens and how I'd like Emacs to behave instead.

-## Steps to reproduce the problem
+Here are the steps to reproduce the problem on Emacs 24.3.1.

-I'm running Emacs 24.3.1.

 Bind `gud-next` and `gud-step` to `[f7]` and `[f8]`: